 Do you ever play music while you write?

-The kind of music I play when depends on the mood of the story I am working on.
+The kind of music I play when I write depends on the nature of the story I am working on.
 Sometimes I like fifty’s and sixty’s music for nostalgia.
 Other times I may prefer classical or jazz.
+I might even listen to country western music.

 What is your ideal writing day like?